Nursing Home Negligence

 Contact our Hanover lawyers to learn more about your nursing home negligence legal options

-To schedule a free consultation with one of our experienced nursing home negligence attorneys at Hartel, DeSantis & Howie, LLP, please contact us online or call us at (443) 749-5111.
+To schedule a free consultation for personal injury cases with one of our experienced nursing home negligence attorneys at Hartel, DeSantis & Howie, LLP, please contact us online or call us at (443) 749-5111.
 We serve clients throughout the region.
 Our phones are answered 24 hours a day, seven days a week.

 Q. What do I do if I feel my relative is not being adequately taken care of?